C0m3b4ck/Vulntest-AI-Agent/README.md

 - **User Interaction:** Prompts before command execution and error handling with option to correct config matches.
 - **Redirect Learning:** User can teach the AI better matching via redirect mappings.
 - **Cross-Platform:** Runs on Windows and Linux environments with Python installed.
+- **Dangerous Prompt Detection:** Checks for words written in safety.conf in prompt (for example "ddos"), then warns user about potential consequences

 ## Folder Structure
 ```